allenai/hybrid-preferences/README.md

 <b><a href="https://arxiv.org/abs/2410.19133">📄 Paper</a></b>
 </p>

-This repository is the source code for the paper, [_Hybrid Preferences: Learning to Route Instances for Human vs. AI Feedback_](https://arxiv.org/abs/2410.19133), where we introduce a **routing framework that creates hybrid preferences** with both LLM and human preference annotations to maximize performance on a given evaluation metric (e.g., RewardBench).
+This repository is the source code for the ACL 2025 paper, [_Hybrid Preferences: Learning to Route Instances for Human vs. AI Feedback_](https://arxiv.org/abs/2410.19133), where we introduce a **routing framework that creates hybrid preferences** with both LLM and human preference annotations to maximize performance on a given evaluation metric (e.g., RewardBench).
 We release this codebase to improve reproducibility of our work, and to aid researchers in constructing preference datasets in their research.

 <img width="2285" alt="main_figure" src="https://github.com/user-attachments/assets/3bfb7c42-ec9c-4457-9949-367dc6270269">